Movie Review: The Great Waldo Pepper (1974)

 Tonight, we didn't have a chance, nearly get no-hit by Chen Wei-Yin.
 Actually we did get no-hit by Chen.
 But he was pulled after 7 innings and 100 pitches, and Mitch Haniger saved us from ignominy with a 1-out double in the 9th.
 Tomorrow is getaway day.
 Also Ichiro dual-bobblehead day.
 Think two Ichiros (M's/Marlins) rather than Ray Milland and Rosey Grier.

 Again: Nice pic.
-Our fist HOFer and (I hope) our third.
+Our first HOFer and our third.